 Public-private partnerships (PPPs), involving public and private sector organisations establishing collective initiatives to improve health have been promoted as a key mechanism to address non-communicable diseases [1].
 They have been presented as a promising middle option between industry self-regulation, which is argued to lack sufficient oversight, and legislative and regulatory approaches, which can be powerful but politically contentious [2].
 PPPs have especially been promoted as a mechanism to meet nutritional targets to reduce population intakes of sugar, fat, and salt set by national governments and the World Health Organization (WHO) [3].
 Despite their popularity, PPPs remain poorly evaluated and evidence on how best to engage the private sector to improve public health nutrition is lacking [2].

 The Public Health Responsibility Deal (RD), a PPP introduced in England in 2011, aimed to engage government, the voluntary sector and the commercial sector to work in partnership to improve population health [4].
 Prior to the RD, from 2003 to 2010 the independent Food Standards Agency (FSA) undertook a multicomponent strategy to reduce salt intake, including the use of agreements with the food industry to reformulate processed foods, increase public awareness and introduce food labelling [5].
 While the FSA strategy was arguably a PPP, it differed in important ways from the RD (Box 1).
 Industry had almost no role in the formulation of policy and specific strategies to reduce population level salt intake and targets were set by the FSA for reductions to be achieved within four years, with mid-point review at two years alongside independent monitoring [6] [7].
 Additionally, while agreements with the food industry were technically “voluntary”, they were backed with the repeated ministerial threat of mandatory imposition in the event of poor compliance [8][9].
 While there have been evaluations of the process of setting targets and the mechanisms of the RD, a lack of available data has previously precluded a quantitative evaluation of the change from the FSA salt reduction strategy to the RD [5].
-Such evaluations could provide important lessons internationally and we have therefore estimated the impact of the RD on trends in population level salt intake and associated changes in cardiovascular disease (CVD) and gastric cancer (GCa) incidence and mortality and their economic costs in England from 2011-2025.
+Such evaluations could provide important lessons, both internationally and for England which is set to soon revise its salt reduction strategy.We have therefore estimated the impact of the RD on trends in population level salt intake and associated changes in cardiovascular disease (CVD) and gastric cancer (GCa) incidence and mortality and their economic costs in England from 2011-2025.

 METHODS